 Pantheon Search supports Search API Solr 8.x-1.x, which will reach end-of-life in December 2021.
 Search API Solr 8.x-1.x should continue to work as long as the Search API Pantheon module is also being used, following the installation directions below.

 Be sure that you:

-Solr on Drupal 8 requires a Composer managed workflow, as described in our Build Tools guide.
+Solr on Drupal 8 requires a Composer managed workflow, as described in our Build Tools and Composer without CI guides.
 Since one module relies on Solarium, an external library, in addition to Composer's autoloader, we cannot support non-Composer workflows for Solr on Drupal 8.
 For details, see this Drupal.org issue.

-Navigate to the project's root directory on your local computer, then checkout a new branch from master:
+Navigate to the project's root directory on your local computer.
+If you have access to Multidev, checkout a new branch from master:

 git checkout -b solr master